kubermatic/docs/content/kubermatic/master/tutorials_howtos/etcd_backups/_index.en.md

 Through KKP you can set up automatic scheduled etcd backups for your user clusters, and easily restore etcd to its previous state.

-Firstly, you need to enable and configure the backup bucket, endpoint and credentials.
-To see how, check [Backup Buckets Settings]({{< ref "../administration/admin_panel/backup_buckets" >}})
+Firstly, you need to enable and configure the destination(backup bucket, endpoint and credentials).
+To see how, check [Etcd Backup Destination Settings]({{< ref "../administration/admin_panel/backup_buckets" >}})

 ## Etcd Backups

-By default a new backup configuration resource is created in the cluster namespace for each user cluster once the controllers are enabled.
-The new backup configuration resource is created with a default of `@every 20m` interval and `20` backup retention.

-However, it's possible to create additional backup configuration if needed, simply by creating a backup configuration resource:
+When the etcd backups are configured for a seed, project admins can create automatic Etcd Backups for the project clusters.
+B

 ```yaml
 apiVersion: kubermatic.k8s.io/v1